-- 1. Identify locations where roads, bridges, or culverts and water quality may be threatened by SMP prioritized bank erosion, or are otherwise unstable or threatened, and make prioritized recommendations for their treatment. - 2.
-Identify locations where improved or residential areas and water quality may be threatened by bank erosion, and make prioritized recommendations for their treatment. - 3.
-Identify locations of stream instabilities contributing to water quality impairment and make prioritized recommendations for their mitigation or treatment. - 4.
-Implement stream stability restoration projects that have been identified through field assessments or prioritized in management plans. - 5.
-Governmental landowners in the Schoharie Creek watershed should manage their lands using natural channel stability concepts, and should serve as a model for other watershed landowners.
+1. Identify locations where roads, bridges, or culverts and water quality may be threatened by SMP prioritized bank erosion, or are otherwise unstable or threatened, and make prioritized recommendations for their treatment.

+2. Identify locations where improved or residential areas and water quality may be threatened by bank erosion, and make prioritized recommendations for their treatment.

+3. Identify locations of stream instabilities contributing to water quality impairment and make prioritized recommendations for their mitigation or treatment.

+4. Implement stream stability restoration projects that have been identified through field assessments or prioritized in management plans.

+5. Governmental landowners in the Schoharie Creek watershed should manage their lands using natural channel stability concepts, and should serve as a model for other watershed landowners.

-STREAM RESTORATION AND STABILIZATION Action Item Partners Description Funding Status Batavia Kill Restoration at Red GCSWCD, A full-channel restoration project located on the Batavia Kill at the border of Ashland and Prattsville is in the assessment and design phase.
-This project will develop a plan to stabilize eroding streambanks and to protect water quality by reducing fine sediment sources along this high-turbidity producing reach of stream.
+Action Item Partners Description Funding Status A full-channel restoration project located on the Batavia Kill at the border of Ashland and Prattsville is in the assessment and design phase.
+This project will result in a plan to stabilize eroding streambanks and protect water quality by reducing fine sediment sources along this high-turbidity producing reach of stream.
 The design will address over a mile of severely degraded stream.
 The project will be implemented in phases.
-The assessment, design, permitting and implementation for Phase 1 are in progress, and construction is planned for 2019- SMIP, GCSWCD/ NYCDEP SMP Falls NYCDEP 2020.
-Contract Active Rion Stream Restoration Assessment and SCSWCD, GCSWCD, Assessment and design of the Rion stream and floodplain restoration project in Conesville.
-The stream project will follow the buyout of a flood hazard property.
-Assessment and SMIP GCSWCD/NYCDEP A Design NYCDEP design began in 2017 and will be completed in 2018.
-SMP Contract Active
+Batavia Kill The assessment, design, permitting and implementation for SMIP, GCSWCD/ Restoration at Red GCSWCD, Phase 1 are in progress, and construction is planned for 2020- NYCDEP SMP Falls NYCDEP 2021.
+Contract Active